Fan (2016 film)

-Sharma had originally conceived the idea of Fan in 2006 and recited the story to Chopra, who advised him against the challenging project for his directorial debut.
-In the same year, Yash Chopra read it to Khan, who expressed interest in being part of the project.
-The project was revived in late 2013, and Khan underwent 3D scanning in 2014.
-Principal photography began in July 2014 and was completed by November 2015.
-Fan was a songless film; a soundtrack album consisting of a marketing song in different languages was composed by Vishal–Shekhar and the original score was done by Andrea Guerra.
+Sharma had originally conceived the idea of Fan in 2006 and narrated the story to Chopra, who advised him against the challenging project for his directorial debut.
+In the same year, Yash Chopra narrated it to Shah Rukh, who expressed interest in being part of the project.
+The project was revived in late 2013, and Shah Rukh underwent 3D scanning in 2014.
+Principal photography began in July 2014 and was concluded in November 2015.
+Fan was a songless film; a soundtrack album consisting of a marketing song in different languages was composed by Vishal–Shekhar and the original score was composed by Andrea Guerra.

-Fan was heavily marketed; after several delays, it was released internationally on 15 April 2016.
-The film opened to positive reviews from critics, who praised Khan's performance, visual effects and action sequences, with criticism focused on the editing and the loosely written script.
-The film collected 1.2 billion in India and 679 million from overseas territories, for a total of 1.88 billion against a production budget of 1.20 billion.
+Fan was heavily marketed; it was released internationally on 15 April 2016 after several delays.
+The film opened to mixed-to-positive reviews from critics, who praised Khan's performance, the visual effects, and action sequences, but criticised the screenplay.
 At the 63rd Filmfare Awards, Fan received the Filmfare Award for Best Special Effects.
-The film was commercially unsuccessful at the Indian Box office, but managed to succeed at the overseas box office.